Having a Relationship While in Eating Disorder Recovery

 The recovery process may be very consuming, especially at first, and it can feel difficult or even dangerous to take too much time or focus away from that pursuit.
 Further along in recovery, other issues may arise, including triggers around body image, intimacy, and trauma.

-On the other hand, a healthy relationship with a caring partner can offer a number of benefits, especially for someone dealing with such an intensive process.
-And with the right support and resources, it can be possible to cultivate a healthy and fulfilling relationship while recovering from an eating disorder.
+On the other hand, a healthy relationship with a caring partner can offer a number of benefits, especially for someone undergoing such an intensive process.
+With the right support and resources, it is possible to cultivate a healthy and fulfilling relationship while recovering from an eating disorder.

 Should you Date While Recovering from an Eating Disorder?

-Recovery from an eating disorder is a process, one that can potentially stretch out over months or even years.
-Even when managed well, it can come with its fair share of ups and downs and impact someone’s quality of life.
-[2]
+Recovering from an eating disorder is a process, one that can potentially stretch out over months or even years.
+Even when managed well, it can come with its fair share of ups and downs and impact your quality of life.2

 For this reason, many people find it crucial to make self-care a top priority during this time.
 They may see relationships—and all the work, time, and attention that typically go into building them—as a distraction from this important task, and choose to focus on recovery without these added disruptions.

 That said, recovery is not always a linear process, and it’s possible to make progress while in a supportive partner relationship.
-But it’s important that your partner be on board with the process and be willing to give you the time and space you need to continue healing.
+However, it’s important that your partner is on board with the process and willing to give you the time and space you need to continue healing.

 Your therapist or psychiatrist may be able to give you better guidance on pursuing a relationship at your particular point in recovery.
-And if you do decide to date during this process, it’s vital to communicate openly and honestly with your partner about your situation.
+If you do decide to date during this process, it’s vital to communicate openly and honestly with your partner about your situation.

 How Eating Disorders Affect Relationships